Are you looking for a hidden gem in old Istanbul? You’ve found it.

 Taxis

-To get to the Balat area from anywhere in Istanbul, you can take a taxi.
+To get to Balat, you can easily reach this area from anywhere in Istanbul, including Galata, by taxi.
 From Sultanahmet to Balat will take around 20 minutes, whereas from the Karakoy district, it will be just a 15-minute drive.
 I tend to steer clear of taxis myself, not just due to the unpredictable nature of Istanbul’s traffic.
 I get impatient sitting and watching the taxi meter go up and up.

 Public Transport

-IstanbulKart in hand, you can jump on the T5 tram from Cibali.
+IstanbulKart is in hand, and you can jump on the T5 tram from Cibali.

 Walking

-Walking from Eminönü or Karaköy to Balat is enjoyable and takes about 30-50 minutes, depending on how fast you walk.
-I am slow due to my age so I didn’t walk.
+Walking from Eminönü or Karaköy to Balat is enjoyable and takes about 30-50 minutes, depending on your speed.
+I am slow due to my age, so I didn’t walk.

 Where Is The Balat Neighborhood In Istanbul – Map